Born 1970 in Kfar Yehezkel, Israel

 Lives and works in Berlin and Amsterdam

 The imagery of identity and the politics of memory are the themes which form the core of Yael Bartana's artistic practice.
 With her point of departure being the national consciousness propagated by her native Israel, the artist explores the ceremonies, public rituals and social diversions that exist to reaffirm collective identities across different nation states.

-Bartana currently has a solo show at the Jewish Museum Berlin entitled Redemption Now, which includes a newly commissioned work for the museum, Malka Germania.
-She will also participate in group shows at the Hammer Museum, Los Angeles; New Tretyakov Gallery, Moscow; and Palais de Tokyo, Paris all in 2021.
+Bartana had a solo show in 2021 at the Jewish Museum Berlin titled Redemption Now, including a newly commissioned work for the museum, Malka Germania.
+In the same year, she participated in group shows at the Hammer Museum, Los Angeles; New Tretyakov Gallery, Moscow; and Palais de Tokyo, Paris.
 Recent institutional solo exhibitions include the Fondazione Modena Arte Visive, Modena (2019); Philadelphia Museum of Art (2018); Musée cantonal des Beaux-Arts, Lausanne (2017); Stedelijk Museum, Amsterdam (2014); Secession, Vienna (2012); and Louisiana Museum of Modern Art, Humlebæk, Denmark (2012).
 Bartana was the first non-Polish artist to represent Poland at the 54th Venice Biennale with her acclaimed trilogy And Europe Will Be Stunned.